 Sleep is directly impacted by your mental health – how many times have you laid awake because of negative thoughts running through your head?
 What about work anxiety keeping you up at night, or worry about your family and friends.

-Over eating, under eating, drugs and alcohol abuse – these are all related to what is going on in your mind.
+Over eating, under eating – these are all related to what is going on in your mind.
 The conditions start with thoughts – or because of thoughts we do not want to have for whatever reason – be it conditioning or be it social pressure.
 Therapy will help you to normalize these intrusive thoughts and thought patterns and help you to break free of negative vices and behaviors that keep you from living a full life.

 I knew I needed help and was fortunate to have someone in my life who could point me in the right direction and normalize therapy for me.
 I hope that I can do the same for you.
 There are so many ways to seek treatment now – no more phone books, it is as easy as looking at your phone but the feelings are still there.
 You have to be vulnerable to take that first step.
 If you leave with anything – know that you are not alone and that we are not meant to do everything by ourselves and sometimes that pick yourself up by the bootstraps mentality – just isn’t going to cut it.
 Everyone needs an accountability partner.
 Someone who is non-bias, who will listen and can help you sort things out.

 It is my choice to still be in therapy – 30 years later – because I believe there is always something to talk about.
 Your relationship to therapy may be different.
 It could be a relationship you rely on to get through a rough patch, or one that you rely on to learn new behaviors, one that helps you heal from a bad relationship setting you up for success in the next one – whatever the case is for you – therapy is always a good option.
 One that will make you a better partner, friend, parent – whichever role you see yourself in.
 I hope that you will reach out to a therapist to get the support you need to make real concrete change in your mind.